Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach: Simulations

 \section{Simulations}

-We compared gfBLUP to a number of alternative approaches (siBLUP, lsBLUP, MegaLMM, deep learning (multiMLP: multivariate multilayer perceptron), univariate gBLUP, see SM Section \ref{SM:E} for details on these methods) in terms of performance in different high-dimensional data settings.
-The following two sections provide details on the simulation process as well as the results.
+We compared glfBLUP to a number of alternative approaches in terms of performance in different high-dimensional data settings.
+We compared glfBLUP to siBLUP, lsBLUP, MegaLMM, deep learning (multiMLP: multivariate multilayer perceptron), and the univariate gBLUP model, see SM Section 4 for details on these methods.
+The following two subsections provide details on the simulation process as well as the results.